big city

 Playing outside gives children the chance to explore the natural environment, test their physical limits, and exercise.
 Try to limit screen time and encourage your children to play in the yard instead.
 Making time to visit the local park is a low-cost and easy option to get your kid outside the house if you don’t have a garden.
 Family trips with an emphasis on the outdoors like camping are also a great way to encourage active play in the fresh air.

-Experts agree that children aren’t ready for competitive sports until they are at least eight years old.
-Their minds aren’t yet developed to handle the stresses of being measured and scored on their performance.
-Until then, you can teach them basic skills of any sport.
+Experts agree that children aren't ready for competitive sports until they are at least eight years old.
+Their minds aren't yet developed to handle the stresses of being measured and scored on their performance.
+Until then, you can teach them the basic skills of any sport.
 For example, learning how to swing a plastic bat, kick a ball, or swim will build good technique before they join recreational leagues.
 At a young age, the focus should be on fun and fundamentals rather than competing.

-It’s never good for parents to live vicariously through their kids.
+It's never good for parents to live vicariously through their kids.
 Keeping kids interested in sports requires careful encouragement without being too pushy.
-There is no single way for a parent to support their child.
-Communication is key, so take the time to find out your child’s goals and aims for the sport they play.
+There’s no single way for a parent to support their child.
+Communication is key, so take the time to find out your child's goals and aims for the sport they play.
 This will help you work alongside them to ensure they have the best experience instead of projecting your agenda onto their ambitions.

 A Canadian study found that kids who play several sports were 55% more likely to participate in recreational athletics five years later than those who didn’t play any sports or who specialized in only one.
 Children who play diverse sports are less prone to injury caused by consistent training of one set of muscles.
 They also develop a wider variety of skills that contribute to overall physical competence, which increases their chances of enjoying the sports they play.